kevinperez1996/Liri-App/README.md

 # Installing Liri

 1. Clone the Liri-App Repo to your local computer
-1. Create a new file ".env" that contains you spotify API key and Secret.
+1. Create a new file called ".env" that contains you spotify API key and  Spotify Secret.
      * SPOTIFY_ID=your-spotify-id
-       SPOTIFY_SECRET=your-spotify-secret
+     * SPOTIFY_SECRET=your-spotify-secret